 Some 500,000 people per year in Germany develop cancer for the first time.
 In order to advance the battle against cancer, it is important for researchers from diverse sectors, ranging from biology to chemistry and physics all the way to medicine, to cooperate with one another.
 Also relevant: The fast transfer of findings from basic research into clinical applications and back that is only possible within the frame of new cooperation models with hospitals and comprehensive cancer centers.

 Cancer research at the HZDR is best described with the topics imaging and radiooncology.
-The center focuses on several major fields: Specialized on Positron-Emission Tomography (PET), our scientists conduct research on new radioactive pharmaceuticals for the diagnosis of cancer and improve medical imaging technology.
-They also investigate new ways to target cancer cells with the body's own immune system and they also use radiactive drugs to irradiate tumor tissue from within the body.
-Additionally, our researchers develop compact and cost-efficent accelerator technology for proton therapy and find innovative methods to monitor the proton beams in real-time.
+The center focuses on several major fields: Specialized on positron emission tomography (PET), our scientists conduct research on new radioactive pharmaceuticals for the diagnosis of cancer and improve medical imaging technology.
+They also investigate new ways to target cancer cells with the body's own immune system and they also want to use radioactive drugs to irradiate tumor tissue from within the body.
+Additionally, the HZDR develops compact and cost-efficient accelerator technology for proton therapy and find innovative methods to monitor the proton beams in real-time.

 - Molecular Spies to Fight Cancer